An undertaking of this size and complexity would not be possible alone. Therefore I am incredibly grateful to the team who have made this possible.

 I’m Arthur, and I’ve been a friend of Luke’s since we first met in Cairo a few years ago.
 I have since graduated from university and recently returned home to Oxford after spending some time working in Geneva for MSF.
 Luke’s energy and sense of adventure was evident the first time we met, and it is inspiring to witness this being channelled into the B2B project.

-I will be involved with advocacy and outreach work during the ride, and am also looking forward to joining Luke on the back of the tandem for a few months.
+I am involved with advocacy and outreach work during the ride, and am also looking forward to joining Luke on the back of the tandem for a few months.
 As a CanLiver myself, I found that friends and adventure, a healthy lifestyle and a positive outlook are three pillars that shaped my life and the lives of those around me for the better.
 I hope that through this journey we can inspire others to embrace this.

 I’m Jeremy, and I met Luke only after his life was turned upside down and we had both begun studying at the University of Oxford.
 His passion for a full and thriving life is clear in everyday acts, and I have found it magnetic and inspiring.
-Prior to my master’s degree studies with Luke I spent 15 years in green buildings, renewable energy, and sustainable cities while based in Washington, DC and New York.
+Prior to my master’s degree studies with Luke I spent 15 years in green buildings, renewable energy, and sustainable cities while based in Washington DC and New York.

 I have several people in my personal and professional life who have struggled with cancer and I am overjoyed to be part of Luke’s support team as he shares his inspiring message and story with the world.
 I am helping with communications, fundraising, strategy, and other things here and there.
 Luke has already taken me running all over Spain and the Netherlands and has motivated me to maintain my fitness and eat more healthily.
 Now it’s my turn to help Luke fulfill his dream while amplifying his story and maximising his impact!